mistermantas/random-vilnius/README.md

 # Random Vilnius

-🔀 Go visit a random street in the capital of Lithuania!
+🔀 Go visit a random place in the capital of Lithuania!

 Weekend project for Hacktoberfest.